Broadcasting

 [3 4 5]

-According to rule 1, shape of
+* According to **rule 1**, shape of `ar1` will be adjusted by adding `1` on left.

-1.4.
+### 1.4.
 Case D

-In this example, we will discuss the case that leads to ValueError because even after applying both rules of broadcasting, the arrays shape doesn’t match
+In this example, we will discuss the case that leads to `ValueError` because even after applying both rules of broadcasting, the arrays shape doesn’t match

 ar5 = np.arange(6).reshape(3,2)